jarnras/trygve/README.md

 ## Production

-**Important**: Trygve is currently on alpha stage.
-Use it at your own risk.
+**Important**: Ilmomasiina is currently on alpha stage.
+Use it with your own risk.

 Example of `.htaccess` config: